Shripad735/Price-Prediction-Model/README.md

 item_description<br>
 The target variable is the price column.<br>

-# Usage
+## Usage

-Clone the repository<br>
+1. Clone the repository
-Install the required dependencies<br>
+2. Install the required dependencies
-Run the train.py script to train the model<br>
+3. Run the `train.py` script to train the model
-Run the predict.py script to make predictions on the test data<br>
+4. Run the `predict.py` script to make predictions on the test data

-The predicted prices will be saved in a submission file following the format of sample_submission.csv.<br>
+The predicted prices will be saved in a submission file following the format of `sample_submission.csv`.

-# Contributing
+## Contributing

 Contributions are welcome!
-Please feel free to submit pull requests or open issues for any improvements or bug fixes.<br>
+Please feel free to submit pull requests or open issues for any improvements or bug fixes.